LilithAsh7/bug_tracker/README.md

 ### Planned Updates

-- User different csrf prevention plugin
+- Use different csrf prevention plugin
 - Add more sorting options for the bug table
 - Implement admin privileges such as assigning users to projects
 - Add additional security practices